Ernest Hemingway: World War I

-Toronto and Chicago

-Hemingway returned home early in 1919 to a time of readjustment.
+His return home in 1919 was a difficult time of readjustment.
 Before the age of 20, he had gained from the war a maturity that was at odds with living at home without a job and with the need for recuperation.
-As Reynolds explains, "Hemingway could not really tell his parents what he thought when he saw his bloody knee."
+As biographer Michael S. Reynolds explains, "Hemingway could not really tell his parents what he thought when he saw his bloody knee."
 He was not able to tell them how scared he had been "in another country with surgeons who could not tell him in English if his leg was coming off or not."

-In September, he took a fishing and camping trip with high-school friends to the back-country of Michigan's Upper Peninsula.
-The trip became the inspiration for his short story "Big Two-Hearted River", in which the semi-autobiographical character Nick Adams takes to the country to find solitude after returning from war.
-A family friend offered him a job in Toronto, and with nothing else to do, he accepted.
-Late that year he began as a freelancer and staff writer for the Toronto Star Weekly.
-He returned to Michigan the following June and then moved to Chicago in September 1920 to live with friends, while still filing stories for the Toronto Star.
+That September, he went on a fishing and camping trip with high school friends to the back-country of Michigan's Upper Peninsula.
+The trip became the inspiration for his short story "Big Two-Hearted River", in which the semi-autobiographical character Nick Adams takes to the country to find solitude after coming home from war.
+A family friend offered Hemingway a job in Toronto, and with nothing else to do, he accepted.
+Late that year, he began as a freelancer and staff writer for the Toronto Star Weekly.
+He returned to Michigan the next June and then moved to Chicago in September 1920 to live with friends, while still filing stories for the Toronto Star.
 In Chicago, he worked as an associate editor of the monthly journal Cooperative Commonwealth, where he met novelist Sherwood Anderson.

-When St. Louis native Hadley Richardson came to Chicago to visit the sister of Hemingway's roommate, Hemingway became infatuated.
-He later claimed, "I knew she was the girl I was going to marry."
-Hadley, red-haired, with a "nurturing instinct", was eight years older than Hemingway.
-Despite the age difference, Hadley, who had grown up with an overprotective mother, seemed less mature than usual for a young woman her age.
-Bernice Kert, author of The Hemingway Women, claims Hadley was "evocative" of Agnes, but that Hadley had a childishness that Agnes lacked.
-The two corresponded for a few months and then decided to marry and travel to Europe.
-They wanted to visit Rome, but Sherwood Anderson convinced them to visit Paris instead, writing letters of introduction for the young couple.
-They were married on September 3, 1921; two months later Hemingway was hired as a foreign correspondent for the Toronto Star, and the couple left for Paris.
+He met Hadley Richardson through his roommate's sister.
+Later, he claimed, "I knew she was the girl I was going to marry."
+Red-haired, with a "nurturing instinct", Hadley was eight years older than Hemingway.
+Despite the age difference, she seemed less mature than usual for a woman her age, probably because of her overprotective mother.
+Bernice Kert, author of The Hemingway Women, claims Hadley was "evocative" of Agnes, but Agnes lacked Hadley's childishness.
+After exchanging letters for a few months, Hemingway and Hadley decided to marry and travel to Europe.

+They wanted to visit Rome, but Sherwood Anderson convinced them to go to Paris instead, writing letters of introduction for the young couple.
+They were married on September 3, 1921.
+Two months later, Hemingway signed on as a foreign correspondent for the Toronto Star and the couple left for Paris.
 Of Hemingway's marriage to Hadley, Meyers claims: "With Hadley, Hemingway achieved everything he had hoped for with Agnes: the love of a beautiful woman, a comfortable income, a life in Europe."

 Paris

-Carlos Baker, Hemingway's first biographer, believes that while Anderson suggested Paris because "the monetary exchange rate" made it an inexpensive place to live, more importantly it was where "the most interesting people in the world" lived.
-In Paris, Hemingway met American writer and art collector Gertrude Stein, Irish novelist James Joyce, American poet Ezra Pound (who "could help a young writer up the rungs of a career") and other writers.
+Anderson suggested Paris because it was inexpensive and it was where "the most interesting people in the world" resided.
+There Hemingway would meet writers such as Gertrude Stein, James Joyce and Ezra Pound who "could help a young writer up the rungs of a career".